Model selection for estimation of causal parameters: Applications

 \subsubsection{Results}

-The mean-squared error of the estimator selected by targeted selection and 10-fold cross-validation is depicted in Figure~\ref{fig:proxy}.
-Results are averaged across $200$ simulation runs.
+The mean-squared error of the estimator selected by targeted selection and cross-validation is depicted in Figure~\ref{fig:proxy}.
+We use 10-fold cross-validation.
+To improve the stability of cross-validation, we repeat the data splitting 10 times on randomly shuffled data.
+Results are averaged across $100$ simulation runs.
 Similarly as above, targeted selection performs similar or better than cross-validation.
-Targeted selection performs better than the baseline model for $s < .4$.
-The proposed procedure performs worse than the baseline procedure in the regime $s \in [.5,1]$.
-For $s \ge 1$, targeted selection approaches the performance of difference-in-means.
+Targeted selection performs better than the difference-in-means for $\gamma < 1$.
+For $\gamma \ge 1$, targeted selection approaches the performance of difference-in-means.
 We evaluated the realized coverage of confidence intervals with nominal coverage $95 \%$ as described in Section~\ref{sec:infer-after-model}.
-Across $s \in [0,1.2]$, the minimal realized coverage was $93 \%$.
+Equation~\ref{eq:bootstrap} is estimated using the non-parametric bootstrap.
+Across $\gamma \in [0,1.2]$, the minimal realized coverage was $93 \%$.
 The maximal realized coverage was $96 \%$.
-Averaged across all $s \in [0,1]$, the overall coverage was $94.6 \%$.
+Averaged across all $\gamma \in [0,1]$, the overall coverage was $94.6 \%$.